satansdeer/satansdeer.github.com/src/pages/posts/react-native-e2e-tests-with-detox/index.md

 ## Setup Detox

-Even though there are other optons like Appium, I highly recommend [Detox](https://github.com/wix/detox).
+Even though there are other options like Appium, I highly recommend [Detox](https://github.com/wix/detox).
 Reasons are totally practical:

 * It's faster.
-* It's less flacky.
+* It's less flaky.
 * It's platform agnostic (you can test both iOS and Android)
 * It works both with React Native and regular applications
 * it has great documentation.